How to Ace a Bartender Job Interview

 Bartenders need to have good memories, so expect to be asked about yours.
 How strong is your memory?
 Have you ever had to memorize a long list of items before?
 How do you handle taking a large order?

 Being a bartender often requires teamwork.
-Given this, the job interviewer might want to you to describe a time in which you had to work with your coworkers to solve a problem.
+Given this, the job interviewer might want you to describe a time in which you had to work with your coworkers to solve a problem.
 How did working with others help solve the problem?

 Leadership Skills and Previous Experiences